AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ### Step 1: Label Graphs

-We start with a set of ground truth skeletons stored as individual SWC files, where the "xyz" attribute represents voxel coordinates in an image.
-Each ground truth skeleton is loaded and represented as a NetworkX graph with the voxel coordinates as a node-level attribute.
+We start with a set of ground truth graphs stored as individual SWC files, where the "xyz" attribute represents voxel coordinates in an image.
+Each ground truth graph is loaded and represented as a NetworkX graph with the voxel coordinates as a node-level attribute.
 The first step is to label the nodes of each graph with the corresponding segment IDs from the predicted segmentation.

+Note: Misalignments between the ground truth graphs and prediction segmentation mask are detected and corrected.

 ### Step 2: Error Detection